raspberrypilearning/321-make-mentor-guide/en/quiz1/question_1.md

  --- feedback ---

-Not quite, there are the three levels of paths that lead creators from beginners through to advanced skills.
+Not quite, these are the three levels of paths that lead creators from beginners through to gain advanced skills.

  --- /feedback ---